agfianf/agfianf.github.io/docs/blog/posts/devops-learning/007-project-docker.md

 # Task 7: Docker Compose with To Do App

-Today we will learn how to use Docker Compose to manage multi-container applications (frontend, backend, database).
+In this section, we will learn how to use Docker Compose to manage multi-container applications (frontend, backend, database).

 <!-- more -->
 ???+ info "Project Challange"